Hornbill-Docs/esp-config/esp-config/customize/customer-portal-setup.md

 ### Security Settings

 * **Single Sign On Profile**<br>The Customer Portal by default uses basic authentication provided by Hornbill.
 It is possible to enable the use of a third-party identity provider.
-See Single Sign On Profiles for more information on creating SSO profiles.
+See [Single Sign On Profiles](/esp-config/security/sso/single-sign-on) for more information on creating SSO profiles.

-* **Anonymous Role**<br>The Anonymous Role provides a level of access that is available prior to a contact logging into the Service Portal.
+* **Anonymous Role**<br>The Anonymous Role provides a level of access that is available prior to a contact logging into the Customer Portal.
 In most cases, the role called Anonymous Guest will be used and recommended.
 It is possible to create your own role.
 Any role used here must have a privilege level of guest.

-* **Authorized Role**<br>The Authorized Roles are applied to all contacts once they have logged into the Service Portal.
+* **Authorized Role**<br>The Authorized Roles are applied to all contacts once they have logged into the Customer Portal.
 There are several apps in Hornbill that can extend out the available features in the Customer Portal.
 Each of those apps supplies guest privilege roles that can be granted to the Customer Portal.

 ### Options